Talat Yaqoob

-Talat Yaqoob is a Scottish campaigner, researcher, writer and commentator focused on women's equality, anti-racism and intersectional analysis of policy.
+Talat Yaqoob is a Scottish campaigner, researcher, writer and commentator focused on women's equality, anti-racism, and intersectional analysis of policy.

 Early life and education

 Yaqoob was educated at Heriot-Watt University where she studied psychology, and earned her master's degree in political research at the University of Edinburgh with a focus on public participation.

 Career and activism

-She is an independent consultant and commentator.
+She is an independent consultant, researcher, and commentator.
 She launched Pass the Mic in October 2019, an organisation which hosts the first and only directory of women of colour experts in Scotland and which conducts campaigning and research to challenge under-representation and misrepresentation in media and influencing.
 She was the director of Equate Scotland from 2016 to 2020, working on women's equality across the science, technology, engineering and mathematics (STEM) sectors.
-During this time she conducted and published the first intersectional analysis of women's experiences in STEM in Scotland She is co-founder and chair of the cross-party campaign group Women 50:50.
-She is also a member of the First Minister’s Advisory Council on Women and Girls since 2017 and became co-chair of this council in 2022 with Anna Ritchie Allan.
+During this time she conducted and published the first intersectional analysis of women's experiences in STEM in Scotland She was co-founder and chair of the cross-party campaign group Women 50:50.
+She is also a member of the First Minister’s Advisory Council on Women and Girls since 2017 and was co-chair of this council between 2022 - 2026 with Anna Ritchie Allan.
 She is a member of Gender Equal Media Scotland and the Royal Society of Edinburgh's Post-COVID-19 Futures Commission.

+In 2026, she co-authored an anthology titled "Building A Feminist Nation; Scotland in the era of poly-crisis" published as open access by Scottish Universities Press.